Stressed About the Elections? 5 Tips to Get You Through

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-While you don’t have to avoid all news and water cooler discussions until the election is over, there are steps you can take to help you manage stress related to the election:
+While you don’t have to avoid all news and virtual water cooler discussions until the election is over, there are steps you can take to help you manage stress related to the election:

 Every political election provokes some anxiety.
 Negative ads, in which candidates attack their opposition, play a role in heightening tension levels.
 Why do these kinds of tactics work, even though they stress so many of us out?